with-code-example/golang-with-code-example/content/blog/package-and-module-design-in-golang.md

 ---
-title: Package and Module Design in Golang
+title: 'Package and Module Design in Golang'
-subtitle:
+subtitle: ''
-description: Package and Module Design in Golang, Designing Cohesive and Reusable Packages, Creating APIs with Careful Consideration, Versioning and Dependency Management
+description: 'Package and Module Design in Golang, Designing Cohesive and Reusable Packages, Creating APIs with Careful Consideration, Versioning and Dependency Management'
 slug: package-and-module-design-in-golang
 tags: ['golang', 'golang-best-practices']
 date: 2023-08-14